Yorktown Museum Overview

 The living-history Continental Army encampment and Revolution-era farm continue as an integral part of the museum experience.
-An informational pavilion will assist visitors with the transition from indoor galleries to the outdoor areas, where they will engage in array of hands-on activities, from military drills to watering and weeding crops.
+An informational pavilion will assist visitors with the transition from indoor galleries to the outdoor areas, where they engage in array of hands-on activities, from military drills to watering and weeding crops.

 The encampment and farm are undergoing reconstruction and enhancement to support the new gallery storylines and expand capacity for visitor-participatory demonstrations.
 The encampment, which represents a portion of an American regiment with tents for soldiers and officers as well as surgeon’s and quartermaster’s quarters, includes a drill field and an artillery demonstration area with tiered seating that from the outside looks like a redoubt.

 Situated just beyond the encampment, the farm will have a larger house, kitchen and tobacco barn and a new building representing quarters for enslaved people, along with crop fields, corncrib, kitchen garden and orchard.
 A specific 18th-century York County family serves as a frame of reference for historical interpretation.

 American Revolution Museum at Yorktown Continues a Revolutionary Tradition